Which Industries Are Better off With Solar?

 Photovoltaic End-of-Life Industries

-Solar panels don’t only have a positive impact during their life.
+Solar panels don’t only have a positive impact on their life.
 They also are changing the recycling industry.

 Because mass solar panel use has only started to blossom, there aren’t many solar panel recycling programs/facilities in place.
 However, this is starting to change, which is one of the pros of solar.